-Kang Ryang Uk, as head of the DPRK delegation, participated

-in the World Peace Conference which was opened on November 28, 1963.
+Kang Ryang Uk, as head of the DPRK delegation, participated in the World Peace Conference which was opened on November 28, 1963.

-Kim Il Sung spoke highly of him for making efforts to have the conference adopt a resolution demanding an end to the imperialists' aggression and their immediate withdrawal from south Korea with all sorts of their lethal weapons and calling for support to the Korean people's struggle for their peaceful national reunification.
+Kim Il Sung spoke highly of him for making efforts to have the conference adopt a resolution demanding an end to the imperialists' aggression and calling for support to the Korean people's struggle.

-After learning in detail how the conference had proceeded, Kim II Sung said that he had made a good speech at the conference, thoroughly exposing the aggressive and deceptive nature of the imperialists.
+After learning in detail how the conference had proceeded, Kim Il Sung said that he had made a good speech at the conference, thoroughly exposing the aggressive and deceptive nature of the imperialists.